oracle/docker-images/OracleSOASuite/dockerfiles/README.md

    Builds a Docker Image for Oracle SOA Suite.

-Verify you now have the image `oracle/soa:12.2.1.3.0` in place with
+Verify you now have the image `oracle/soa:12.2.1.3` in place with

 $ docker images | grep "soa"

-The Oracle SOA Suite image created through above step need to be retagged from `middleware/soasuite/oracle/soasuite:12.2.1.3`  to `oracle/soa:12.2.1.3.0` before continuing with next steps.

-$ docker tag middleware/soasuite/oracle/soasuite:12.2.1.3 oracle/soa:12.2.1.3.0

 # Building Docker Image with bundle patches for SOA
 IMPORTANT: To build the SOA image with bundle patches, you must first download the required version of the Oracle SOA Suite binaries as explained in above step.